-The PRSB has teamed up with the Wellcome Trust to help produce a series of new videos to highlight the importance and impact of information sharing.
+The PRSB has teamed up with Understanding Patient Data to help produce a series of new videos to highlight the importance and impact of information sharing.
 At the PRSB we aim to produce better health and social care records for better care.
 As the NHS and social care embrace the power of digital ways of working we need to standardise the content so that information can be shared digitally whenever and wherever it is needed to ensure people can always receive safe, effective care.
 This will help patients and carers who will only have to share information once, and their records will be available in every care setting including at home.

 As well as enabling better clinical care, that shared data can help us to better diagnose different conditions and develop new treatments.
 It enables us to spot patterns in healthcare, work out where more services are required and anticipate what may be needed in future.
 Patient information can also be used to better understand certain conditions, and work out new and better ways to cure and eradicate them.

 The Understanding Patient Data campaign was set up to support conversations with the public, patients and healthcare professionals about how health data is used.
 The campaign will be launching a series of films throughout March to cover the following topics:

 An animation will follow shortly that explains the role of the PRSB and how our work will enable better sharing of data for many purposes.